timmfin/broccoli-extract-single-directory/Readme.markdown

-Smaller filter that will "extract" a single directory from an inputTree.
+Small filter that will "extract" a single directory from an inputTree.
 An optimization over using broccoli-funnel, because this does not need to walk a (potentially large) input tree.
 All it needs to do is symlink a single folder to the output directory.